acceleratedscience/omgui-frontend/readme/file-formats.md

 The macromolecule format is a more simplistic wrapper around a `cif` file.
 Unlike small molecules, macromolecules require that the 3D visualisation data is stored the file, as it cannot be calculated on the fly.

-Hence the main purpose of this format is to be able to store user-generated data like notes and labels.
+Hence the main purpose of this format is to be able to store user-generated data like notes and labels, as well as to provide a single format to store different types of macromolecules.

 ```jsonc
 {